Easter for Kids

 Easter around the world is celebrated with unique traditions, festive foods, and cultural customs that vary from country to country.
-From sunrise services in the United States to Semana Santa processions in Mexico and spring bonfires across Europe, this global guide explores how Easter is observed across continents.
+From sunrise services in the United States to Semana Santa processions in Mexico and spring bonfires across Europe, this global guide explores how easter traditions around the world are observed across continents.

 This page provides a structured overview of worldwide Easter celebrations, with links to detailed country pages so you can explore traditions region by region.